Duration of Spiti – 10 days

 Spiti is also known as a “Middle land”, as it lies between Tibet and India!
 The most beautiful hill station I have visited on this Earth yet.
 The landscapes are so beautiful that you would like to see the entire 360 degrees’ view all at the same time.
 Below you will find a complete map for Spiti along with how to reach, Bus timings, itinerary, cost-cutting tips and stay options.

-Also, if you are planning to explore Kinnaur along with Spiti – click here for its detailed guide.
+Also, if you are planning to explore Kinnaur along with Spiti, read our detailed guide – Kinnaur Travel Guide

 Spiti Itinerary – (Route with bus details)